Towards Competent AI for Fundamental Analysis in Finance: A Benchmark Dataset and Evaluation

 \subsection{Case Study}

 To evaluate the quality of financial reasoning produced by LLMs, we conduct a case study by manually reviewing outputs of GPT-o1 and DeepSeek-r1 in the logical reasoning task for a selected company.
+This evaluation is carried out by an financial expert, ensuring a comprehensive and credible assessment of the models' outputs.
 Reviews are summarized in Table~\ref{tab:llmjudge-case-study}.
-We find that current models still show clear limitations in financial analysis.
+We find that current LLMs still show clear limitations in financial analysis.
 GPT-o1 has fewer logic errors than DeepSeek-r1 and both models perform poorly in terms of analytical depth and financial insight.
 This suggests that further optimization and domain-specific enhancement are needed for LLMs in financial applications.